zswang666/PnP-Depth/README.md

         z_grad = Grad([loss], [z], create_graph=True)[0]
 # "pred" is the prediction after PnP module
 ```
 - **PnP-Depth in Pytorch**.
+ToDo.
 A quick glance at PnP-Depth in Tensorflow:
 ```
 import tensorflow as tf